analystkumar29/travelling-technicians-website/trigger-error-fixes.md

-# Trigger Error Fixes Rebuild
+# Trigger Rebuild for TypeScript Error Fixes

-This file triggers a Vercel rebuild to apply fixes for the following errors:
+This file triggers a new Vercel deployment to fix the TypeScript error in ErrorBoundary.tsx.

-## Errors Fixed:
+## Fixes Included

-1. **Manifest.json 404 Error:**
-   - Added proper webpack configuration to ensure manifest.json is included in builds
-   - Added copy-webpack-plugin to copy manifest and favicon files during build
-   - Maintained proper paths for manifest references

-2. **Geolocation Errors:**
-   - Fixed CoreLocationProvider "kCLErrorLocationUnknown" failures on macOS/iOS
-   - Added automatic fallback for Apple devices to avoid geolocation errors
-   - Improved error handling with more user-friendly messages
-   - Added better platform detection for device-specific behavior
-   - Reduced high-accuracy requirements to prevent common location errors
-   - Added proper try/catch blocks to handle unexpected geolocation API errors

-3. **Network Error Handling:**
-   - Added more graceful degradation for network failures
-   - Improved error messaging to guide users to manual input
+1. Fixed TypeScript error where setTimeout was incorrectly used in JSX rendering (moved to componentDidUpdate)
+2. Ensuring proper component lifecycle management for error recovery

-Rebuild triggered: May 18, 2025
+Rebuild triggered: May 18, 2025 - 10:30